bjornharrtell/presentations/foss4g/2017/topolis/PITCHME.md

 ### Introduction

-* Björn Harrtell
+* Björn Harrtell, Sweden
-* Septima P/S
+* Septima, Denmark
 * [JSTS](http://bjornharrtell.github.io/jsts)

 Note:
-Present myself.
+At Septima I work as a geospatial developer.
-I'm the author of the JavaScript port of Java Topology Suite called JSTS, used in amongst other things Turf from MapBox.
+I'm also the author of the JavaScript port of Java Topology Suite called JSTS, used in amongst other things Turf from Mapbox.

 ---